kostasrotas/qtLessons/README.md

 * myLesson3 : Usage of QWidgets, animation, timing

-* myLesson4 : Demonstration of q QML project.
+* myLesson4 : Demonstration of a QML project.
 Usage of ListView with model.
 Properties.

 * myLesson5 : How to use daemons and D-Bus.How to handle GPIO's of Raspberry Pi.